This page describes how to use a Zipkin server to receive traces from Zipkin clients and forward those traces to Stackdriver Trace for analysis.

 Using a container image to set up your server

 A container image of the Stackdriver Trace Zipkin Collector is available on GitHub.
-This repository contains the Docker build definition and layers GCP support on the base Zipkin Docker image, in addition to detailed setup steps.
+This repository contains the Docker build definition and layers Google Cloud support on the base Zipkin Docker image, in addition to detailed setup steps.

 You can run this on your container host of choice, including Google Kubernetes Engine.